pubmob-com/pubmob/pubmob/index.md

 ## Why PubMob is awesome for collaborative work

-PubMob uses mobbing as its primary mechanism in order to capitalize on the “wisdom of the crowd.”
-Rather than leave team members to struggle alone in their cube, mobbing has us increase our effectiveness by learning to harness the power of true, actively collaborating teams.
+PubMob uses mob programming as its primary mechanism in order to capitalize on the “wisdom of the crowd.”
+Rather than leave team members to struggle alone in their cube, mob programming has us increase our effectiveness by learning to harness the power of true, actively collaborating teams.

-No other practice builds as solid and cohesive a team in as short a time as mobbing.
+No other practice builds as solid and cohesive a team in as short a time as mob programming.

 ## Why PubMob is low-stress